crossplane-contrib/function-cue-archived/docs/READINESS_CHECKS.md

 #### TODO

-allow for individual `#connectionDetail` to be specified within each document.
+allow for individual `#readinessChecks` to be specified within each document.
 This would allow the match association to not need to be specified twice

+This can be achieved by either, with either, on the instance

+no expression:

+- add additional expression for `#readinessCheck`, to check if there is a single connectionDetail within the document
+- if there is any amount of nonstream expressions, take those expressions and also add an another with the origianl `$expr.#readinessCheck` etc..
+- if there is a stream expression, add the additional expression to get the connection details per stream `yaml.MarshalStream(list.FlattenN([for e in $expr {e.#readinessCheck}], 2))`